Shakajiub/h3_map_editor/README.md

 ```
 generate_guards [> guards]
 ```
 Is a more complex example.
-The script goes through specific objects (Pandora's Boxes, Artifacts, Resources, etc.) and checks if the last line in the objects message box is "-guards XXX".
-Whenever it finds that, it generates guards for the object with a total AI value XXX, then replaces the text with a "Guarded by XYZ" description.
+The script goes through specific objects (Pandora's Boxes, Artifacts, Resources, etc.) and checks if the last line in the object's message box is "-guards XXX".
+Whenever it finds that, it generates guards for the object with a total AI value of XXX, then replaces the text with a "Guarded by XYZ" description.
 See the script itself for a more detailed explanation.

 ## Contributions

 Everyone is completely welcome to contribute in any way, be it by fixing typos, bugs, adding comments or useful scripts.
 The code needs quite a lot of cleanup, which is an ongoing project.
-The goal is for the editor to be as easy to use and expand as possible.
+The goal is for the editor to be as easy to use and expand as possible, especially for making custom scripts.